OfficeDev/office-scripts-docs/docs/resources/samples/move-rows-across-tables.md

 ## Sample Excel file

-Download the file <a href="input-table-filters.xlsx">input-table-filters.xlsx</a> used in this solution to try it out yourself!
+Download the file <a href="input-table-filters.xlsx">input-table-filters.xlsx</a> for a ready-to-use workbook.
+Add the following script to try the sample yourself!

 ## Sample code: Move rows using range values